 Sample Course Offerings

-Examples of courses offered in the History program include (course offerings subject to change):
+Examples of courses offered in the Sociology and Anthropology program include (course offerings subject to change):

-Graduates have a solid foundation for pursuing a variety of careers or advanced degrees in fields including:
+Graduates have a solid foundation for pursuing a variety of careers or furthering their education in fields such as:

 UMass Dartmouth Advantages